fongfh/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk graph 4](figure/graph 4-1.png)

-From the graphs above, there is no significant differences between the average steps over interval between weekdays and weekends.
+From the graphs above, there is no significant difference in pattern between the average steps over intervals between weekdays and weekends.